Brexit: EU, UK revive hopes for deal after 'constructive' meeting | DW | 11.10.2019

 "We are working towards a deal," said Mina Andreeva, spokeswoman for the European Commission.
 "If there is a will, there is a way" she said.

-The meeting Friday appears to signify a change of tone in Brexit negotiations which had reached an impasse mainly over the Irish backstop agreement.
+The meeting on Friday appears to signify a change of tone in Brexit negotiations, which had reached an impasse mainly over the Irish backstop agreement.

 Tusk: Time is practically up